DominiqueMakowski/ChatGPTpersonality/README.md

     23. I talk to a lot of different people at parties
     24. I would get a lot of pleasure from owning expensive luxury goods

+It is important to note that asking ChatGPT directly about personality does not seem to work well, leading to a lot more refusal to answer (see below).
+Thus, I tried to circumvent this by insisting in the prompt that I am interested in understanding its algorithm and training data.
+Naturally, this instruction biases the validity of the whole questionnaire.
+Thus I repeat, **this experiment is not really meant to be taken seriously**, I don’t believe the results below are a good measure of ChatGPT’s personality (assuming it even makes sense).
+That being clarified, let’s see what ChatGPT has to say.

 ## Overall Trait Scoress

 This plot shows the average personality profile (with a 95% confidence